GeoGuessr theory · Identify country

 Unique

-Others: May be black or include extra attachments (white-and-red poles on top) and kanji symbols
+May include extra attachments (snow poles on the top)

 Unique